ssreekanth2000/project_2/report2.md

 Confidence in the army is the first thing where we have seen a constantly decreasing trend.
 It could be attributed to the fact growing military spending has been frowned upon and the spread of that information through the internet could be the cause.
 This is also confusing as it could be seen either as confidence in the military's ability to protect the nation or confidence in how well they are run.
 As there is this ambiguity, we shall not be using this in the regression analysis.

-**Confidence in the government across time by party id**
+**Confidence in the government across time by party affliation**

-Another factor I felt would be key for us to examine in order to understand the factors between the confidence levels in the government is how the confidence varied by party id.
+Another factor I felt would be key for us to examine in order to understand the factors between the confidence levels in the government is how the confidence varied by party affliation.

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/party_exe.png)

-Visualizing  the confidence in the federal government by  party identity shows what we would expect, each party trusts the government more when they are in power. the Democrats seem to vary in a higher range.
+Visualizing  the confidence in the federal government by  party identity shows what we would expect, each party trusts the government more when they are in power. the Democrats seem to vary in a higher range and hit a peak in 2016 following 8 years in power.

 **Income for various ages across time**